 This page lists all my currently active projects, to some degree of activity at least.
 Feel free to try them out, criticise them, and tell me about them.
 Since they are all Free Software projects, feel also free to change and patch them.

 Translations, documentations, patches, contributions of all kinds are very welcome.
-Most of these projects have their sources managed with GIT, either on my server or on Gitorious, so you can just clone the repositories and send me a pull request (or a series of formatted patches).
+Most of these projects have their sources managed with GIT, usually on GitHub, so you can just clone the repositories and send me a pull request (or a series of formatted patches).

-If you're interested in the development of any of these projects, but you are unable to contribute directly, you can donate or hire me to implement something.
+If you're interested in the development of any of these projects, but you are unable to contribute directly, you can donate to implement something.

 unieject